Keyword(s):

 possession of immovable property and for mesne profits shall be

-deemed to be based on the same cause of action. - Determination of market value.–(l) Save as otheiwisa provided,
+deemed to be based on the same cause of action.

 where the fee payable under this Act depends on the market value